 In keeping with our commitment to children's rights, all classes and workshops at Alder Commons are optional.
-We practice and promote Self-Directed Education.
+We practice and promote Self-Directed Education, and support homeschooling/unschooling families who have opted out of the conventional school system.

 Self-directed education is education that derives from the self-chosen activities and life experiences of the person becoming educated, whether or not those activities were chosen deliberately for the purpose of education. — Alliance for Self-Directed Education